 The task of rebuilding the cathedral was entrusted to Lawrence GafÓ and it is regarded as the masterpiece of this Maltese architect, whose brother Melchiorre GafÓ (Ital.
 CaffÓ) was a sculptor of Gian Lorenzo Bernini's inner circle.
-The dome is located very near the walls of Mdina and it can be seen from almost the whole island, including Valletta, the residence of the Grand Masters.
+The dome is located very near the walls of Mdina and it can be seen from almost the whole island.

 The interior of the cathedral resembles that of a Roman church with a very rich decoration based on coloured marbles, funerary monuments and chapels with sumptuous altars.
 It can be considered the swansong of Italian artistic influence on Malta.

-St. Paul's: (left) wooden door of the old cathedral portraying (left) St. Paul and (right) St. Peter (usually they are portrayed in the reverse order); (right) gravestone of a Scottish-Maltese couple: she was a member of the most important Maltese noble family who was given
+St. Paul's: (left) wooden door of the old cathedral portraying (left) St. Paul and (right) St. Peter; (right) gravestone of a Scottish-Maltese couple: the wife (d.
+1948) was a member of a Maltese noble family who was given

-the fiefdom of Castel Cicciano near Naples by King Philip II of Spain; he belonged to an old Scottish family (coat of arms and motto are those of the Mc Kean) and was an officer in one of the most illustrious cavalry regiments of the British Army (VIth Inniskilling Dragoons)
+the fiefdom of Castel Cicciano near Naples by King Philip II; the husband (d.
+1933) belonged to an old Scottish family (coat of arms and motto are those of the Mc Kean) and was an officer in the VIth Inniskilling Dragoons, an illustrious cavalry regiment

 During the XVIth and XVIIth centuries the Grand Masters availed themselves of Italian architects or of Maltese architects who were familiar with Italian art.
 In the XVIIIth century they entrusted the construction of fortifications and palaces to French architects, in line with general European trends which gave France a leadership in the arts which lasted well into the XXth century.

-Grand Master Vilhena promoted the construction of several civilian buildings at Mdina (aka CittÓ Vecchia - Old Town) to show the presence of the Order in the religious centre of Malta.
-He availed himself of Charles Franšois de Mondion, a French military engineer who designed buildings and fortifications also at Floriana and Fort Manoel.
+Grand Master Vilhena promoted the construction of several civilian buildings at Mdina to show the presence of the Order in the religious centre of Malta.
+He availed himself of Charles Franšois de Mondion, a French military architect who designed buildings and fortifications also at Floriana and Fort Manoel.

-Inner side of the Main Gate with a relief portraying the patron saints of Malta: St. Paul at the centre and at his sides St. Publius, his first Maltese follower, and St. Agatha holding one of her breasts
+Inner side of the Main Gate: relief portraying the patron saints of Malta: St. Paul shaking a viper into the fire and at his sides St. Publius, his first Maltese follower, and St. Agatha holding one of her breasts

 The main gate of Mdina was the site of a ceremony which followed the election of a new Grand Master; actually it was the re-enactment of the entrance of Grand Master Philippe Villiers de l'Isle Adam into Mdina in 1530 when he took possession of the town and of the island as vassal of Emperor Charles V, King of Sicily.